gexahedron/cycle-double-covers/three_4_flows/README.md

 To run this code you need to specify the number of vertices in the snarks and provide the file with snarks in multicode format.

 ##How to generate the file with snarks
-Download the code from [here](http://caagt.ugent.be/cubic/) (and for this you would also need to follow the installation instructions, which include downloading [nauty](http://cs.anu.edu.au/~bdm/nauty/) and copying files from nauty).
+Download the code of snarkhunter [2] from [here](http://caagt.ugent.be/cubic/) (and for this you would also need to follow the installation instructions, which include downloading [nauty](http://pallini.di.uniroma1.it/) (you can also find older versions here: http://cs.anu.edu.au/~bdm/nauty/) and copying files from nauty [1]).

-Then you can generate snkars in multicode format, e. g., if you want 4-edge connected snarks (also known as weak snarks) with 22 vertices:
+Then you can generate snarks in multicode format, e. g., if you want 4-edge connected snarks (also known as weak snarks) with 22 vertices:

 `./snarkhunter-64 22 4 s S C4`